 If not, the actual water temperature may be above that of the selected thermostat.
-Raise the desired water temperature above the actual water temperature; the fan should start, and after approximately four (4) minutes, the "Heating" light should illuminate.
-If the heat pump still fails to start, and the unit is not in defrost (heat-only unit defrost display code is: "FS"), contact AquaCal Customer Support: 800-786-7751.
+Raise the desired water temperature above the actual water temperature; the heater should start after an approximate five (5) minute delay.
+If the heat pump still fails to start, and the unit is not in defrost (defrost display code is: "FS"), contact AquaCal Customer Support: 800-786-7751.